Pythonic8116/demo-repo/README.md

 # Demo

-Description of the project underway.
+Description of the project underway!
-This is a python project that find the lcm of a given set of numbers.